redbadger/awesome-badger/davidlaban/wasmcloud-impressions/README.md

 _[David Laban](../) — June 2021_

-First impressions of technologies are quite important for driving adoption, so I've started writing down my early impressions as I explore different technologies
+First impressions of technologies are quite important for driving adoption, so I've started writing down my early impressions as I explore different technologies.

+WasmCloud is an application platform built on WASM (like erlang's BEAM, but you deploy WASM to it rather than erlang).

 ## Documentation